dansman805/gm0/source/docs/getting-started-in-ftc/engineering-design-process.rst

-Engineering Design Process
+engineewing design p-pwocess
 ==========================

-*Note: The exact process will vary from team to team, so the graphic is not meant to be a hard and fast rule.*
+*note: t-the exact pwocess wiww v-vawy fwom team to team, (⑅˘꒳˘) so the g-gwaphic is nyot meant to be a h-hawd and fast wuwe.*

 .. graphviz::